theztefan/ghas-metrics-report/README.md

           repo: "Repo-name"
           org: "Organization-name"
           features: "dependabot, code-scanning, secret-scanning" # comma separated list of features.
+          frequency: "weekly" # weekly or monthly or daily
 ```

 ### Example workflow using the action